Language

 Technical fields the RFQ should include

-For documentation, specify datasheet, wiring diagram, calibration certificate, certificate of compliance, test report, safety manual, installation manual and cross-reference statement for alternates.
+For control-system integration, include the DCS, PLC, SCADA, turbine control, or skid controller interface, and the input card type if known.
+For documentation, specify the datasheet, wiring diagram, calibration certificate, certificate of compliance, test report, safety manual, installation manual, and cross-reference statement for alternates.

 Commercial and support fields the RFQ should include

-For obsolete or hard-to-find sensors, ask for lifecycle status and replacement path.
-The supplier should identify whether the part is active, superseded, repaired, refurbished, surplus or unavailable.
+Support questions belong in the RFQ too: ask whether the supplier provides configuration support, documentation support, startup assistance, or direct factory escalation.
+For obsolete or hard-to-find sensors, ask for lifecycle status and replacement path, and whether the part is active, superseded, repaired, refurbished, surplus, or unavailable.

 Common mistakes when buying industrial sensors for power plants